My Next Dinghy Project - Construction

 To cut the taper where the blade attaches to the shaft, I made up this pattern and screwed it onto the shaft.
 Then I cut along the line (well, about ⅛" above the line to allow me to clean up the cut).
 I used my jig saw so it was a pretty rough cut.

 Smoothing it out was fairly easy using a sanding disk on the drill.
-I used a template of the shape to make sure I had it right.
+I used a template of the shape (made from the ⅛" plywood shown here) to make sure I had it right.

 Click on image to enlarge to make sense of it